emd5953/NextStep/README.md

 ### **Contributing**
 We welcome contributions!
 Follow these steps:

--Fork the repository
+- Fork the repository

--Create a new branch (feature/your-feature-name)
+- Create a new branch (feature/your-feature-name)

--Commit your changes
+- Commit your changes

--Push to your fork
+- Push to your fork

--Submit a pull request
+- Submit a pull request

 ### **License**
 This project is licensed under the MIT License.